 This statement is found in the Babylonian Talmud (Berakhot 55b).
 This, too, seems odd, yet the analogy should be very clear: a giant animal cannot fit through the eye of a needle.
 It is just that simple.
 Yeshua was not giving them some impossible parable; He was drawing on something they obviously understood culturally.
 What is more, is that if the statement was meant to be understood as a thick rope, then we have another issue in reconciling the next 2 verses.
 The disciples wonder, "who then can be saved?" and Yeshua says, "with men, this is impossible."

 The understanding of this verse is not, "unravel each strand of rope, symbolizing that you can untangle yourself from the worries and riches of the world, and then you can do it."
 The understanding is, "YOU can't do it.
 At all.
 Period."
 That’s the point.
-Only Elohim can do it.
+Only God can do it.
 The reason a camel is used is because it was the largest domestic animal in Judea at that time.
-In the Babylonian Talmud, for the Jews that lived in Babylonia (Persia),the elephant was the largest domestic animal, and thus the elephant served as a better representation of a large animal.
+In the Babylonian Talmud, for the Jews that lived in Babylonia (Persia), the elephant was the largest domestic animal, and thus the elephant served as a better representation of a large creature.

 Matthew 27:9-10 reads, "9 Then that which was spoken through Jeremiah the prophet was fulfilled: "AND THEY TOOK THE THIRTY PIECES OF SILVER, THE PRICE OF THE ONE WHOSE PRICE HAD BEEN SET by the sons of Israel; 10 AND THEY GAVE THEM FOR THE POTTER'S FIELD, AS YHWH DIRECTED ME."